Last Updated: November 27, 2023

 Customer further acknowledges that it shall not disclose, and shall not require any individuals to disclose, (i) Sensitive Information or (ii) Personal Information of any person under the age of 13, and Customer agrees not to provide any such information through the Services.

-Superhuman will require that its personnel who is granted access to Personal Information be under an appropriate obligation of confidentiality (whether a contractual or statutory duty) to protect the confidentiality of the Personal Information.
+Superhuman will require that its personnel who are granted access to Personal Information be under an appropriate obligation of confidentiality (whether a contractual or statutory duty) to protect the confidentiality of the Personal Information.

 Customer agrees that, except as otherwise provided by this DPA, the Customer is responsible for its secure use of the Services, including securing its account authentication credentials, protecting the security of Personal Information when in transit to and from the Service(s) and taking any appropriate steps to securely encrypt or backup any Personal Information processed in connection with the Services.